marvinroger/nanocurrency-js/README.md

 Contributions are very welcome.
 To develop, make use of the following commands (using [Yarn](https://yarnpkg.com)):

-* `yarn build:dev`: build the C++ code to WebAssembly and bundle the files into the `dist` directory, without optimization so that it is fast while developing.
+- `yarn build:dev`: build the C++ code to WebAssembly and bundle the files into the `dist` directory, without optimization so that it is fast while developing.
 Note that you'll need to have Docker installed

-* `yarn test`: test the code
+- `yarn test`: test the code

-* `yarn lint`: lint the code against [JavaScript Standard Style](https://standardjs.com)
+- `yarn lint`: lint the code against [JavaScript Standard Style](https://standardjs.com)

-* `yarn format`: format the code with [Prettier](https://prettier.io)
+- `yarn format`: format the code with [Prettier](https://prettier.io)

-* `yarn generate-docs`: generate the `DOCUMENTATION.md` file from the [JSDoc](http://usejsdoc.org) annotations
+- `yarn generate-docs`: generate the `DOCUMENTATION.md` file from the [JSDoc](http://usejsdoc.org) annotations

----

-## Helpful materials

-* Article about seed / secret key / public key / address generation: https://medium.com/@benkray/raiblocks-deterministic-keys-8cb869cc6046

 ---